-Some things to think about when setting your prices…
+Here are some things to think about when setting your prices…

-As a coliving host, you probably already know the value of your community and your guests should know too.
+As a coliving host, you probably already know the value of your community, and your guests should know too.
 You should find a way to market it and charge for it accordingly.

 Some things to think about when setting your prices:

 - How long do you need before you have to pay back any investment?

-A lower price for locals/ex-pats already in the area?
+- A lower price for locals/ex-pats already in the area?

-How about a lower price when a guest returns for another stay?
+- How about a lower price when a guest returns for another stay?

-Reduced price if a guest refers a friend?
+- Reduced price if a guest refers a friend?

-Lower price for skilled guests who can contribute to your business during their stay, in the form of programming, photography for marketing and advertising, administration, website content, etc?
+- Lower price for skilled guests who can contribute to your business during their stay in the form of programming, photography for marketing and advertising, administration, website content, etc.

-- Do you want to set a low price per room, and charge extra for items such as laundry and breakfast?
+- Do you want to set a low price per room and charge extra for items such as laundry and breakfast?

 Here are the 4 levels of monthly prices we have found – with monthly being 30 days:

-For example, you can offer a bunk bed in NY for $500 per month, and you can offer villas in Bali for $2,500 per month.
+For example, you can offer a bunk bed in NY for $500 per month, and you can provide villas in Bali for $2,500 per month.